 1.Finding a suitable home loan and conveyancing lawyer

-Finding and negotiating for an ideal home loan is the most common first step for owning property unless you have all the required resources.
+Finding and negotiating for an ideal home loan is the most common first step for owning residential homes unless you have all the required resources.
 Most loaning institutions and banks in Malaysia offers financing up to 90%.
 You are entitled to a loan financing for your first two residential real estate properties.
-Once you receive 90% financing, make preparations for the remaining 10% down payment that will cover the full price of the property.
+Once you receive 90% financing, make preparations for the remaining 10% down payment that will cover the full purchase price of the property.

 2.Letter of Offer (LO)

 This is your first stage of the legal purchasing process especially when you are keen to attach your name to the real estate property you intend on purchasing.
 This document legally shows the seller’s willingness to sell and the buyer’s initial desire to purchase the property.
 The Letter of Offer contains information about the relevant furnishings to be performed or provided, the agreed selling price as well as the specific date when the Sales and Purchase Agreement should be signed.